lrvick/rant/README.md

     [Markdown](http://daringfireball.net/projects/markdown/) format.

-    On saving it will automatically generate any needed html for the page according to the 'post' templates found in '_layouts/post.html' .
+    On saving it will automatically generate any needed html for the page according to the 'post' templates found in 'layouts/post.html' .

     To edit a post in the future simply do:

     ```bash
-    rant edit _posts/201109230245-My_neat_blog_post.md
+    rant edit posts/201109230245-My_neat_blog_post.md
     ```

-    From here you can also modify any of the media found in /static, or edit any of the [Jinja2](http://jinja.pocoo.org/) layouts found in '_layouts' to your liking
+    From here you can also modify any of the media found in /static, or edit any of the [Jinja2](http://jinja.pocoo.org/) layouts found in 'layouts' to your liking.

     Happy ranting :-)